Reports

 DEI in Manufacturing

 America’s strength and sustainable development in the 21st Century depends upon a thriving manufacturing sector.
 That means we need far more progress aligning efforts to include those between states and Economic Development Districts.
-More coordinated capacity to advance manufacturing helps the sector be 1) more economically competitive making solution oriented products, 2) in a environmentally […]
+Stakeholders gathered on March 30, 2022, to focus on the importance of DEI in manufacturing ownership and its workforce.

 State Trade Directors Discuss Coordinating Economic Development Strategies with Regional Partners